shuvamnandi/ROBRenjinBackend/README.md

 -	Static analysis of the code using the lint library is available to teach and learn better

 ### Limitations
--	The initial setup and loading takes roughly 1 minute but once the system in booted on the browser, it’s quite fast to run and test code.
+-	The initial setup and loading takes roughly 1 minute but once the system in booted on the browser, it is quite fast to run and test code.
 -	The system is meant for educational purposes and small tasks.
 It can be slow to run computationally intensive code.

 # Technical Documentation